About the University:

 - ALA-accredited Master’s degree in Library Science/Information Science (or equivalent foreign degree) by July 2021.

-- Evidence of a strong commitment to service excellence to a diverse community including a focus on first-generation, Latinx, Black and African-American, Native American, Asian American, and other minoritized groups.
+- Evidence of a strong commitment to service excellence to a diverse community including a focus on first-generation, Latinx, Black/African American, American Indian, Asian/Asian American, and other historically marginalized groups.

-- Evidence of flexibility, adaptability, and the ability to work successfully in a complex, dynamic, and diverse environment with competing demands.
+- Excellent organizational and analytical skills, proven problem solving ability, flexibility, and ability to meet deadlines successfully in a complex, dynamic, and diverse environment with competing demands.

 - Understanding of the multi-faceted roles libraries play in higher education and the broader community; knowledge of information technology trends and appreciation of the importance and impact of technology in academic libraries.

-- Applicants should demonstrate the commitment to effectively work with and engage a diverse student population and evidence of successful mentoring minoritized students with special focus on Latinx, African-American, and Native American students.
+- Applicants should demonstrate the commitment to effectively work with and engage a diverse student population and evidence of successful mentoring historically marginalized students with special focus on first-generation, Latinx, Black/African American, American Indian, and Asian/Asian American students.

 As a condition of employment, this position will require a background check.
 The person holding this position is considered a ‘mandated reporter’ under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.